 The second option is a river cruise.
-Our favorite.
-It is the best way to see some of the best architecture downtown has to offer.
+In our opinion the best boat tour in Chicago.
+It is the best way to see some of the great architecture downtown has to offer.
 You see the many draw bridges, some great Art Deco buildings, the Trump Tower, Marina Towers and the Sears Tower up close.
 All of the boats come with a guide who explains what you are seeing and they know a lot of interesting facts.
 The best not surprisingly is the tour offered by The Chicago Architecture Foundation.
 Most leave from near the Michigan Avenue Bridge.

 The final option is a combined lake/river cruise.
 You get the best of both worlds, the views of the downtown skyline from over the lake and the up close looks at the architecture attractions.
 The drawback is the added cost and time.
 Going through the locks is interesting but it eats up a fair amount of time.